Category Archives: Former Monarchies

 Elizaveta Romanovna Vorontsova; Credit – Wikipedia

 Upon his accession, Peter granted his mistress Elizaveta her own maids of honor and assigned her rooms in the Winter Palace next to his rooms.
-On June 9, 1762, Peter bestowed upon Elizaveta the Order of Saint Catherine.
+On June 9, 1762, Peter bestowed the Order of Saint Catherine upon Elizaveta.
 Instituted in 1714 by Peter the Great, it was an honor reserved for female members of the Romanov family.
 Every Russian Grand Duchess was given the Order of St. Catherine at her christening or upon her marriage into the Romanov family.
 Princesses of the Imperial Blood were given the order when they reached the age of 18.
 According to those standards, Elizaveta was not entitled to receive the Order of Saint Catherine.

 Elizaveta’s sister Princess Ekaterina Romanovna Dashkova, a close friend of Empress Catherine; Credit – Wikipedia

-During the reign of Empress Elizabeth, Catherine became a very close friend of Elizaveta’s sister Princess Ekaterina Romanovna Dashkova who introduced Catherine to several powerful political groups that opposed her husband Peter.
+During the reign of Empress Elizabeth, Catherine became a close friend of Elizaveta’s sister Princess Ekaterina Romanovna Dashkova who introduced Catherine to several powerful political groups that opposed her husband Peter.
 Catherine had maintained contact with those groups.
 As Emperor, Peter did little to gain support.
 At the time of Elizabeth’s death, Russia was on the verge of defeating Prussia in the Seven Years’ War.
 Instead, because Friedrich II (the Great), King of Prussia was his idol, Peter withdrew Russian troops from Berlin and marched against the Austrians, Russia’s ally.
 The last straw for Peter may have been how he treated the Russian army.
 Peter abolished “the guard within the guard”, a group within the Preobrazhensky Regiment, created by Empress Elizabeth as her personal guard in remembrance for their support in the coup which brought her to the throne.
 He replaced “the guard within the guard” with his own Holstein guard and often spoke about their superiority over the Russian army.

 The devotion of the Preobrazhensky Regiment to Catherine was never in doubt because her lover Grigory Orlov and his four brothers were all members of the Guard.
 A conspiracy to overthrow Peter was planned and centered around the five Orlov brothers.
 Peter was arrested at his palace Oranienbaum, and taken by Alexei Orlov to Ropsha, a country estate outside of St. Petersburg, and his wife became Catherine II, Empress of All Russia.